sdgilley/content-maintenance/README.md

    pip install -r requirements.txt
    ```

-3. Set up your GitHub access token as an environment variable:
+3. Store your GitHub access token as an environment variable:
    - Create a personal access token following steps in [Create/update a GitHub access token](docs/create-update-auth.md)
    - Set the `GH_ACCESS_TOKEN` environment variable with your token